Drone Accident Lawyers

 - Flying UAS over stadiums or other public gatherings

 - Flying UAS under the influence of drugs or alcohol

-National Parks – Launching, landing or operating drones on lands and waters that are administered by the National Park Service is prohibited.
+- Any National Parks or lands operated by the National Park Service

 If you have been injured in a drone accident, you may be wondering about

 your rights.
 While drone law is new and constantly changing at the federal